 Skipping the lease review

-If your lease doesn’t clearly cover the behavior, you may still have options—but your leverage is weaker.
+If your lease doesn’t clearly cover the behavior, you may still have options.
+However, your leverage is weaker.
 A strong lease and consistent addenda prevent repeat problems.

 When to hand this to a property manager

-If you’re managing one rental and you’re already juggling a day job, it’s easy to lose the thread—especially when the tenant pushes back.
+If you’re managing one rental and juggling a day job, it’s easy to lose the thread.
+That is especially true when the resident pushes back or the story keeps changing.

 A good property management system helps you: